One of the most effective tools for assisting in the process of letting go of unwanted or negative thought processes is

 Meditation can be a confusing topic for people as it can be viewed as a combination of both concentration and relaxation.

 Meditation is the process of focusing to still your mind.
 Some believe this to be like daydreaming or zoning out, but this is actually of form of "mind less ness".
 On the other hand, being mindful is the act of focusing with intention; it is an active and intentional process.

 Mindfulness cultivates a relaxed state of awareness that observes both the inner world of thoughts, feelings and sensations, and the outer world of constantly changing phenomena without trying to control anything.
 (Kabat-Zinn, 1990)

-Mindfulness influences the mind (thoughts & emotions) as well as the body (nervous system activity) in a positive direction for optimal health and optimal outcomes.
+Being mindfully grateful influences thoughts and emotions as well as the body's nervous system in a positive direction for optimal health and optimal outcomes.

 All that is required is 15 minutes a day to allow yourself to mindfully relax and release built up tensions.
 Many individuals find meditation most effective when guided by an instructor.

 All you have to do is be open to the experience, be curious, be accepting and attempt to avoid the resistance of mind less ness thinking.

 Try creating and choosing your reality rather than simply facing it.

 Be your own writer, producer and director of your life story.

 Mindful meditation is about intention and attention to your attitude toward an experience.